nCob4lt/Gameplay-Database-Project/README.md

 ## Contributing

-Feel free to open issues or pull requests to improve the bot.
+Feel free to dm me in discord to request suggestions or modifications.

 ---